 I. Google Apps for Work

-Google Apps for Work is a one-size-fits-all version that should work for most people – from self-employed professionals to new start-ups and even larger companies that don’t need the advanced features of Google Apps Unlimited.
+It is a one-size-fits-all version that should work for most people – from self-employed professionals to startups and even larger companies that don’t need the advanced features of Google Apps Unlimited.

 What do you get with Google Apps for Work